 The most common way to get involved in HuskyTHON is to register as a Dancer!
 Dancers sign up for the entire 18 hours and dance all night long at our Dance Marathon.
-If you’re not ready to commit to the entire time or just want to help out, you can always register as a Volunteer and sign up for one (or more) 3 hour shifts.
-If you’re looking to get even MORE involved, you can be your team’s Dancer Representative, apply to be a Morale Captain, or apply to be on our JonaTHONs committee to help spread HuskyTHON to local high schools.
-There is a huge variety in ways to get involved – no matter what level of involvement you want, there’s a place for you.
+If you’re not ready to commit to the entire time or just want to help out, you can always register as a Volunteer and sign up for one (or more) three hour shifts.
+If you’re looking to get even MORE involved, you can be your team’s Dancer Representative, apply to be a Morale Captain, or apply to be on one of our committees.
+There is a huge variety of ways to get involved – no matter what level of involvement you want, there’s a place for you.

 What if I'm not part of an organization that makes a team?